-Another major issue with the current voluntary benefits market is a lack of transparency.
+Another major challenge with the current voluntary benefits market is a lack of transparency.
 Employers don’t know the numbers behind claims and expenses, so they don’t understand what kind of value they’re offering their employees.
 This is precisely why we established BeneRe.

 How BeneRe is different and the advantages of our model